YubicoLabs/yed-spoke-example/docs/docs/action.md

 ### Request details

 Next we will configure the details of the API method call.
-We will by utilizing the [`POST /shipments_exact`](https://console.yubico.com/apidocs/#operation/CreateShipmentExact) API method
+We will be utilizing the [`POST /shipments_exact`](https://console.yubico.com/apidocs/#operation/CreateShipmentExact) API method

 Configure the Request Details section with the following values: